rcmadden/song-deck/plan.md

     1. Correct initial load of the "My Deck" playlist.
     2. Correctly switching to the "8-Track" playlist.
     3. Displaying the detail card when a song is clicked.
-- **Workflow:** The refactored application must pass all tests in the safety net, ensuring no existing functionality is broken.
+- **Workflow:** After each significant change, run `tests/refactor-safety-net.html` in a browser to verify that all tests pass.
+The refactored application must pass all tests in the safety net, ensuring no existing functionality is broken.
 New tests will be added for new features.

 ## 3. Data Structure Overhaul

-We will separate song data from playlist presentation logic.
+We will separate song data from playlist presentation logic using a flexible, standards-based approach.

-- **`songDB.csv`:** This file will be the single source of truth for all song data.
+- **`songDB.csv`:** This file is the master catalog for all songs and their properties.
+It is the single source of truth for playlist membership and ordering.
+    - A stable, unique `songId` column will be added to reliably identify each song.
+    - The `Playlists` column will specify which playlists a song belongs to (e.g., "My Deck, 8-Track").
+    - A generic `PlaylistOrders` column will define the explicit order for any `ordered-list` type playlist.
+The format is a key-value pair (e.g., `8-track:5, other-list:2`).
-    - The `Card` and `8TrackOrder` columns will be removed.
-Its only job is to list songs and their attributes.
+    - Presentation-specific columns like `Index` and `8TrackOrder` will be removed.

-- **`data/playlists.json` (New File):** This file will define all available playlists and their behavior.
+- **`data/playlists.json`:** **[COMPLETED]** This file acts as a rulebook, defining the existence and behavior of each playlist.
-    - It will specify the `name`, `type` (`deck` or `ordered-list`), and for `ordered-list` types, the explicit `order` of song `Index` values.
+    - It specifies the `id`, `name`, and `type` (`deck` or `ordered-list`) of each playlist.
-    - This centralizes playlist management, making it easy to add or re-order playlists without touching the application code.
+    - The application logic uses this file to determine how to interpret the data in `songDB.csv` for a given playlist.

 ## 4. `index.html` Refactoring Steps

 The script in `index.html` will be reorganized into the following components:

-- **Model:**
+- **Model:** **[COMPLETED]**
     - Responsible for fetching and parsing `songDB.csv` and `data/playlists.json`.
     - Provides methods like `getSongsForPlaylist(playlistName)` which handles the specific sorting logic based on the playlist's `type`.
     - Manages the application's state in memory.